Wasted Evangelism

 Picture

 Been dwelling some in Luke’s parable of the Father, stay at home son, and the prodigal son.
-First, the trio-parable set in Luke 15 is not about our individual salvation nor a focus on simply the Father’s love for me--it is incredibly more and speaks loudly to the habits and form of church.
+First, the trio-parable set in Luke 15 is not about our individual salvation nor a focus on simply the Father’s love for me--it is incredibly more and speaks loudly to the habits and the forming of church.

 We need to hear how, in fact, Luke starts chapter 15: